Opened 8 years ago

 Change History (17)

-comment:1 Changed 8 years ago by casella
+comment:1 by Francesco Casella, 8 years ago

 I just realized that -Os was set explicitly in setup strings of the LibraryExperimental Hudson job, and is by no means omc's default setting.